 As you raise the question of how reality can be one yet many, the man patiently listens.
 Once you are done, he nods sympathetically and smiles, then shares his thoughts with you.

 It's concerning, isn't it?
 We regard "Being" as a unity because it wholly subsumes anything we might mention.
 Our awareness requires some meaning or significance, therefore we cast the net accordingly and term everything within "existence".
 For if there was a "thing" that lacked any meaning, we wouldn't be aware of it and we could not suggest that it was outside the net.
 What would our awareness grasp?
 How could it fall outside the net, which encompasses everything we can reference?
 We'd be spouting gibberish.

 Your issue, as I understand it, is that if we say that everything is "Being", then how can the myriad details be distinct?
 For a horse is not a car, but I am claiming that both the horse and the car are Being.
 How can the horse not be the car, and the car not be the horse, when ultimately they're the same thing?

 The quickest way to resolve the issue is just to ask whether you admitted both "Being" and "Distinction" when you made that objection.
-For you are identifying both the horse and the car, so they are necessarily held together in common.
-Yet you claim that you are identifying two things, so you also necessarily admit of distinction or difference.
-So you have this awareness that both are true, which resolves the issue in a brutish manner.
+For you are identifying things, so you accept they all exist in a broad sense.
+You also claim that you are identifying two things, so you necessarily admit of distinction or difference within that broad context.
+So you accept that both are true, which at least gives us the undeniable conclusion, albeit in a brutish manner.

 "Is not" shall be interpreted as "is other than".